M. Sc. Industrial Engineering

 Unfortunately, the electric vehicle scenario in 1995 was rather dreary in Spain, so after a brief incursion into management consulting, in 1996 she found herself working for the so-called “foreign patent department”, at one of the leading Spanish IP firms.
 There she was lucky enough to learn the IP basics from her German and Swedish colleagues, from whom she also learnt to enjoy the profession (because it has to be admitted that the large amount of “paperwork” involved with the patent profession is not what most engineers dream about from the outset …).

 So in spite of many of her friends questioning her (what does an engineer do in a Law firm?), she has been working in IP ever since… why not?
 Her initials even coincide, so maybe she was predestinated to this profession!

-In her spare time, she enjoys being with her family and friends (she has loads of them!).
-She also loves sports, such as running (specially 10K, but also a half-marathon every now and then), swimming and playing ‘pádel’ (an easy version of tennis, but really enjoying and not so sweaty).
-She also likes reading and going to the cinema.
+In her spare time, she enjoys being with her family and friends.
+She also likes sports, especially running (specially 10K, but also a half-marathon every now and then), playing ‘pádel’ and swimming.
+She is a bit of a freak and still reads most books on paper and goes to the cinema every now and then.